forward/capify-ec2/readme.md

 #### Configuration

-Note: ':aws_access_key_id' and ':aws_secret_access_key' are required, unless you provide them via the two alternative methods detailed below under 'AWS Credentials' or have the use_iam_profile option set to use IAM roles. ':region' is also required.
+Note: ':aws_access_key_id' and ':aws_secret_access_key' are required, unless you provide them via the two alternative methods detailed below under 'AWS Credentials' or have the ':use_iam_profile' option set to use IAM roles. ':region' is also required.
 Other settings are optional.

 * :project_tag